When Is a Root Canal No Longer an Option?

 Is tooth extraction the only alternative to a root canal?

 Not necessarily.
 Depending on the specific situation, other options may be considered before extraction.
-Endodontic retreatment may be appropriate for a tooth that has had a previous root canal, and an apicoectomy (root-end surgery) can sometimes address infection at the tip of the root.
+Endodontic retreatment may be appropriate for a tooth that has had a previous root canal, and an apicoectomy (root-end surgery) can sometimes address infection at the tip of the root when conventional retreatment is not feasible.
 However, if the tooth structure is severely compromised or there is significant bone loss, extraction followed by a suitable replacement may be the most appropriate course of action.
+Your dentist will discuss all viable options with you.

 Does a failed root canal always mean the tooth needs to come out?

 A failed root canal does not automatically mean extraction is the only solution.
-In many cases, retreatment can be attempted to address the underlying cause of the failure.
+In many cases, retreatment can be attempted to address the underlying cause of the failure, whether that is a missed canal, a new area of decay, or a broken seal.
 The success of retreatment depends on various factors, including the condition of the remaining tooth structure and the complexity of the root canal anatomy.
 Your dentist or endodontist will evaluate the tooth carefully and explain whether retreatment, surgical intervention, or extraction is the most clinically sound recommendation.

 What happens if I delay treatment for a severely damaged tooth?

 Delaying treatment for a tooth with significant decay or infection may allow the problem to progress.
 Over time, infection can spread to surrounding bone and tissues, potentially affecting adjacent teeth and overall oral health.
 What might initially be treatable with a root canal could eventually reach a point where extraction becomes the only remaining option.
+Additionally, prolonged infection may lead to bone loss, which can complicate future tooth replacement procedures.
 Seeking timely dental advice helps preserve more options and generally leads to more straightforward treatment.

 Conclusion